 Another easy way to add an image to a piece of knitting is through duplicate stitch, a method of covering up or duplicating the knit stitches with yarn and a sewing needle.

-Also known as Swiss darning, duplicate stitch is a relatively quick and easy way to jazz up Stockinette Stitch (it doesn't work on other stitch patterns).
+Also known as Swiss darning, a duplicate stitch is a relatively quick and easy way to jazz up Stockinette Stitch (it doesn't work on other stitch patterns).
 It works best over somewhat small areas, because duplicating the stitches adds bulk and can make the underlying fabric stiff.

 It's also a great way to add a bit of detail or extra color to a motif worked in intarsia or stranded, such as adding an eye to a dog or making a faux argyle.